benjvi/benjvi.github.io/_posts/2020-03-08-An-Anti-Tutorial-Storing-Events-In-Prometheus.markdown

 ## Fin

 And this is where I call it a day.
 We noticed already that there will be problems with the ingestion, getting the timestamps we desire, there will be problems doing keyword-search on our fields, and now we see that the event-centric nature of the data is not a fit for Prometheus.
-Even without looking at the queries, its dear that we didn't choose the right tool to solve this problem.
+We didn't look directly at the queries yet, and surely there's some way we can get them to work, but for me its already clear that Prometheus isn't the right tool to solve this problem.
 At what point would you have decided this wasn't the right tool?
 What would you have used instead?